Quiver (video game): Development

-The game was developed by ESD Games, a company based in Tampa, Florida.
+Quiver was developed by ESD Games, a company based in Tampa, Florida.
 The game was designed by Mike Taylor on an "archaic 486DX33 system with an ancient 512K VLB (VESA Local Bus) VGA card" as a clone of the first-person shooter Doom that could run smoothly on inexpensive computers while being fun.
 The graphics are less violent than most other first-person shooters.
 Quiver was released in March 1997 for the MS-DOS as shareware, with the first episode serving as a demo and the rest of the game being unlocked upon inputting a registration code.

 Reception

 According to ESD Games, Quiver was downloaded 500,000 times.
 Reviews of Quiver have been mixed.
 In a March 1997 review, The Tampa Tribune found the game fun and fast-paced and the weapons to be creative.
 A month later, Games Domain wrote of the gameplay being decent and fun, but criticized the game's lack of key functions such as a multiplayer mode.
 In September 1997, PC Player found Quiver outdated, finding fault with its game engine and controls.
 In a May 2017 retrospective review by Hardcore Gaming 101, Quiver was assessed, across its gameplay and technicals, as unremarkable and dull.